maany-xyz/maany-mpc-core/CODEX.md

    - Add coordinator APIs/endpoints for devices to upload/download backup fragments securely.

 Document additional engineering decisions here as they arise so the coordinator/server implementations stay aligned.

+# User Flow:
+1. Core States (per app + user)

+For a given (appId, userId) you basically have three meaningful states:

+NO_WALLET

+No entry on MPC servers

+No local key share
+→ Treat as “fresh user”

+REMOTE_ONLY

+MPC server has a wallet (and recovery artifacts)

+Device has no local share yet
+→ “Existing wallet, new/clean device → recovery flow”

+LOCAL + REMOTE

+Device has its local share (encrypted in Keychain/Keystore)

+MPC server has its share + recovery artifacts
+→ “Normal usage”

+Your SDK logic is basically a state machine moving between these.

+2. Registration → Background Wallet Creation (DKG) 2.1.
+User registers / logs in

+User registers or logs in in the app:

+email + password / SSO / WebAuthn / whatever.

+App backend authenticates and issues:

+Auth token (JWT or session token).

+Frontend initializes Maany SDK:

+const maany = new MaanySDK({ appId, authToken });
+await maany.init();

+2.2.
+SDK init: local + remote discovery

+SDK flow (simplified):

+async function init() {
+  const localShare = await storage.getLocalShare(appId, userId);

+  if (localShare) {
+    state = "LOCAL + REMOTE";      // Normal usage
+    return;
+  }

+  // No local share → ask coordinator for wallet status const status = await coordinator.getWalletStatus({ appId, authToken });

+  // status: { exists: boolean, createdAt?: string, ... }

+  if (!status.exists) {
+    // No wallet anywhere → background DKG await createNewWalletInBackground();
+  } else {
+    // Wallet exists remotely but not locally → recovery UX await showRecoveryUI(status);
+  }
+}

+2.3.
+Background DKG (fresh user, NO_WALLET)

+Case: no local share, no remote wallet.

+Flow:

+SDK calls coordinator:

+POST /wallet/create with authToken + appId.

+Coordinator:

+Verifies authToken (JWT locally or via /auth/verify).

+Generates its MPC share.

+Runs DKG with device (or device-side library) to generate user/device share.

+Stores:

+keyId = appId + userId

+coordinator share

+encrypted recovery fragments (for coordinator + third party).

+Device:

+Receives its share.

+Encrypts it with device key / biometric key.

+Stores it in Keychain/Keystore (or secure local storage).

+UX-wise you can keep this invisible or show something like:

+“Setting up your Maany wallet…” → small spinner/toast.
+Once done: → “Your wallet is ready.”

+From that moment on, you are in LOCAL + REMOTE state.

+3. Wallet Session UX (normal day-to-day use)

+For a “normal” logged-in user on a device where the wallet exists:

+User logs into app → gets authToken.

+SDK init() finds local share → no network roundtrip needed for wallet existence.

+For signing a transaction:

+SDK checks:

+Is user authenticated? (has authToken)

+Is local share accessible? (biometric/pin unlock if you want)

+Runs MPC signing protocol with coordinator:

+Device uses local share.

+Coordinator uses its share.

+Optionally enforce:

+Biometric every sign

+Or: 1 biometric unlock → “wallet session” for X minutes

+So you have two layers:

+App session: controlled by app auth token (login).

+Wallet session: controlled by device share + local biometric.

+This cleanly separates “user is logged in” from “user is allowed to sign”.

+4. Recovery UX (REMOTE_ONLY: existing user on new device)

+This is your more complex bit.
+Let’s break it cleanly:

+4.1.
+Detection of recovery situation

+On a new device:

+No local share

+But getWalletStatus() returns exists: true for (appId, userId)

+SDK tells the app:

+“We detected an existing Maany wallet for this account.
+Do you want to restore it on this device?”

+Here you show a clear choice:

+Restore existing wallet (recommended)

+Create a brand new wallet (dangerous, usually for advanced users, maybe hidden behind “advanced”)

+We’ll talk about the second option in section 5.

+4.2.
+Recovery flow (happy path)

+Assuming user picked Restore existing wallet:

+Extra verification step (strongly recommended):

+Email link or OTP, or WebAuthn confirmation

+This is to make sure a stolen app session token isn’t enough to recover the wallet.

+Example UX:

+“We emailed you a recovery link.
+Please confirm to restore your wallet.”

+Device sends recovery request to both servers:

+POST /wallet/recover to Coordinator

+POST /wallet/recover to Third-Party Recovery Server Both requests include:

+authToken (app-level)

+recoveryToken (from email / WebAuthn / etc.)

+appId, userId

+Coordinator / third-party validate:

+Check auth token (user is logged in).

+Check second factor (email / passkey / etc.).

+Confirm they’re allowed to release encrypted recovery fragments.

+Servers return encrypted recovery blobs:

+Device receives two blobs (coordinator fragment + third-party fragment).

+Uses user’s provided recovery passphrase / device key to decrypt (depending on your model).

+Reconstructs the device share.

+Device stores new share locally:

+Encrypted at rest (Keychain/Keystore).

+Overwrites any stale partial state (if any).

+(Optional) notify servers:

+POST /wallet/recovered so both servers can log device association / metrics.

+UX copy:

+“Wallet recovered successfully 🎉
+This device can now sign transactions.”

+From here, state becomes LOCAL + REMOTE again